ZixuanXu0116/2023-24-NBA-Championship-Prediction/README.md

 Influence ability change vs Age (https://public.tableau.com/app/profile/zixuan.xu7872/viz/InfluenceabilitychangevsAge/Sheet2#1)

 ***Construct Team Ability Matrix:***
 * Having obtained the ability vectors for each player in each regular season and playoffs, it is natural to establish a **Team Ability Matrix**.
 For each team, we select the nine players with the most playing time (5 starters and 4 key bench players): these are the key players of a team.
 Next, we form a 9x7 ability matrix with these nine players and their seven attributes' cluster values.
 Finally, we add some other columns of age, on-court positions, time played, and game played.
 The result is a **Team Ability Matrix** for each team and season, for both regular season and playoff formats.
-Here is an example:
+Here is an example: (note that the season X through this project means the season ended in Year X, for example, 2022-23 season is named season 2023.

 ![Team ability clusters](visualizations/team_cluster_matrix.jpeg)